William Stevenson (New Zealand politician, born 1901): Philanthropy

-Supporting Medicine
+Supporting medicine

 It was however, the medical research and surgical fields that captured the true interest and respect of Sir William.
 Having enjoyed good health himself, he did everything in his power to ensure that others less fortunate led a comfortable life.
-In 1962 Sir William provided funds for the building and setting up of the University of Auckland Anatomy School at Greenlane hospital, enabling courses in physiology and pathology to be undertaken in Auckland.
-In 1965 he financed a lecture course in Auckland in cardiac surgery and heart-lung physiology attended by the worlds leading surgeons, amongst them, Dr Christian Barnard.
+In 1962 Sir William provided funds for the building and setting up of the University of Auckland Anatomy School at Green Lane Hospital, enabling courses in physiology and pathology to be undertaken in Auckland.
+In 1965 he financed a lecture course in Auckland in cardiac surgery and heart-lung physiology attended by the world's leading surgeons, amongst them, Dr Christiaan Barnard.